learn2gether/learn2gether.github.io/_posts/2018-02-01-Credit-Default-Analysis.md

     array([[9.502e+03, 1.000e+00],
            [9.960e+02, 0.000e+00]])

-However, the magnitude of marginal effects can be interpreted.
+<div style="text-align: justify"> However, the magnitude of marginal effects can be interpreted.
 The marginal effects reflect the change in the probability of y=1 given a 1 unit change in an independent variable x.
 An increase in x increases (decreases) the probability that y=1 by the marginal effect expressed as a percent.
 For dummy independent variables, the marginal effect is expressed in comparision to the base category (x=0).
 For example, if someone is retired, they could be three percent more likely to have a insurance compared to those who are not retired.
 For continuous independent variable, the marginal effect is expressed for a one-unit change in x.
 For example, for each additional year of education, people are so many percent more likely to have insurance.
-Thus, we interpret both the sign and magnitude of the marginal effects
+Thus, we interpret both the sign and magnitude of the marginal effects. </div>

 ```python